burcelee/the_devil_and_the_deep_blue_sea/README.md

 Software:
 - LibreOffice Calc and Writer are used for the open format files.
 - A VBA macro is used in the cards spreadsheet to export all cards to csv
 - CardMaker is used to create printable card pages from csv.
-The ".cmp" file is the project file for CMA.
+The ".cmp" file is the project file for CardMaker.
   It is available here: https://www.nhmk.com/cardmaker.php
 -
 Some rules: